 - 1.2.
 The Authorities are required to prepare an Authority Monitoring Report (AMR), hereafter referred to as the 'Monitoring Report', as set out in the Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011) and the Town and Country Planning (Local Planning) England) Regulations 2012.
 The Monitoring Report presents: - progress made on the timetables set out in the Minerals and Waste Development Scheme (MWDS) for preparing planning documents; - how the policies in the WLP and JMLP are performing against their indicators; - minerals and waste trends, and relevant planning applications, to monitor and review the effect of planning policies in practice. - 1.3.
 The information contained in this Monitoring Report solely relates to issues connected with mineral and waste activity.
 The seven district and borough Councils (Adur, Arun, Chichester, Crawley, Horsham, Mid Sussex, and Worthing) and the South Downs National Park Authority are preparing local plans covering other land-use planning matters including housing and employment.
-These are as follows: - Adur Local Plan (December 2017); - Shoreham Harbour Joint Area Action Plan (October 2019); - Arun Local Plan 2011-2031 (July 2018); - Chichester District Local Plan (July 2015); - Chichester Local Plan Review 2035: Preferred Approach consultation December 2018 to February 2019; - Chichester District Site Allocation DPD (January 2019); - Crawley Borough Local Plan (December 2015); - Crawley Borough Local Plan Review The draft Crawley Local Plan Regulation 19 public consultation closed on 30 June 2021.
-Further progress on the Plan is postponed due to the requirement by Natural England to make the Plan water neutral. - Horsham District Planning Framework (2015); - Horsham District Local Plan Following the recent announcements by the Secretary of State for Levelling Up, Housing and
+These are as follows: - Adur Local Plan (December 2017); - Regulation 18 consultation of the Local Plan Review expected in Autumn 2024; - Shoreham Harbour Joint Area Action Plan (October 2019); - Arun Local Plan 2011-2031 (July 2018); - Local Plan Review commenced in 2023; - Chichester District Local Plan (July 2015); - Chichester Local Plan Review 2035: Regulation 19 consultation in February and March 2023; - Chichester District Site Allocation DPD (January 2019); - Crawley Borough Local Plan (December 2015); - Crawley Borough Local Plan Review Submitted to the Secretary of State in July 2023 and examination hearings are taking place in November 2023 and January 2024. - Horsham District Planning Framework (2015);